calcnerd256/dimly-christiandailyreporter.com/README.txt

-This README is plaintext because I don't like MarkDown.
+This README is plaintext because I don't like Markdown.

 This repository hosts the source code and generated output of a spider.
 A spider is a robot that scrapes the Web.